GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

     ![vendor-mfa-6](assets/support/vendor-mfa-6-new.png)

-  10. Enter the six-digit code sent to this mobile phone and click **Next**.
+  10. Enter the six-digit code sent to your mobile phone through text message and click **Next**.
+The page changes to show your success.

     ![vendor-mfa-7](assets/support/vendor-mfa-7-new.png)